TooLargeStack/RecipyHub-template/README.md

 ## CONTAINS

-- Setup to work with docker & docker-compose
 - Setup to work with github actions (contains one workflow example)
 - Template to create Issues & Pull Requests